Jobs in the thermal biomass sector

 US biomass exports to Europe

 While this export market creates jobs in the US, the Alliance for Green Heat believes that we should create a larger market in this country for thermal biomass and not ship biomass to Europe or elsewhere.
-Studies have shown that up to 50% of the energy produced by biomass is used in transport, taking away the low carbon advantage of this fuel.

 - Henry Spelter and Daniel Toth, “North America’s Wood Pellet Sector,” USDA, 2009.